 Deportation (also known as removal) is a confusing and scary [possibility for foreign nationals living in the United States, but it is important to understand.
 Let's walk through:

 The legal term for deportation is "removal," but many people use these two words interchangeably, including attorneys, immigration officers, and immigration judges.
 We will use the word "deportation" in this article.

-First, let's understand the difference between being placed in deportation proceedings, being ordered deported, and actually being deported.
+First, let's understand the difference between being placed into deportation proceedings, being ordered deported, and actually being deported.

 Someone's removability can come to the attention of U.S. immigration authorities in any of various ways.
 If the person applies for an immigration benefit and the government denies the application, it might initiate removal proceedings.
-Or if someone is arrested and the police check for an immigration hold, Immigration and Customs Enforcement (ICE) might check into the person's status and determine he or she is potentially removable.
+Or if the foreign national is arrested and the police check for an immigration hold, Immigration and Customs Enforcement (ICE) might check into the person's status and determine they are potentially removable.

 There are some possible procedural differences in the path toward deportation, depending on one's immigration history and the way one comes to the attention of U.S. immigration authorities.

 The most common way to end up being deported is to first be placed into "removal proceedings."
 Removal proceedings start because ICE formally accuses the non-citizen of being removable.
 The government does this when it believes the person is either in the United States without proper documentation, has violated the terms of a visa or other status, or has committed a violation that prevents them from remaining in the United States.

 If you are placed in deportation proceedings, you will be scheduled to appear before an immigration judge, who will then hold one or more hearings and decide whether to order you deported.